 *Note: So what exactly do we mean by innovation in education at HundrED?

-Inspired from Everett M. Rogers classic book Diffusion of Innovations (2003), we use the following definition for innovation in education:
+Inspired by Everett M. Rogers' classic book Diffusion of Innovations (2003), we use the following definition for innovation in education:

 “Innovation in education can be defined as meaningful improvements considered within the place of implementation to a new or modified practice and/or technology that supports any part of the educational ecosystem.”

-This means innovations must have evidence of improvement over and above what already exists for its intended users.
+This means innovations must have evidence of improvement over and above what already exists for the intended users.
 That improvement should also be transferable to multiple contexts.